yoo2001818/webglue/README.md

 - `gl.POINTS`

 ### Geometry object
-Once `renderer.geometries.create(options)` is called, it returns an geometry object.
+Once `renderer.geometries.create(options)` is called, it returns a geometry object.
 It can be used to reuse geometry buffer in another geometry, or to reupload the geometry object.